The basic rule of road safety is to watch the road. What do traffic lights and instructional road signs do? Take our eyes off the road.

 So which is safer – automated control based on priority, or self-control based on equality?

-It misses the point: the rule of priority makes roads dangerous in the first place.
+Of course I share the sentiment and the anger, but Brake! misses the point.
 We’re all victims of a dysfunctional system.
 Until the underlying cause of danger is addressed – the lethal, unequal priority rule – everything else is retrospective, pointless window-dressing.